tmainiero/homological-tools-4QM-mathematica/README.md

 ### From the Github web interface
-Click that fancy green "Clone or download" button on the top right!
+Click that fancy green "<> Clone" button on the top right!
 Then "Download ZIP".